rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 *A login page will be displayed and login with the created account.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Q. How do I add jenkins permission on a per job basis or give security permission to access jenkins?
+How do I jenkins permission on a per job basis or give security permission to access jenkins?
 -> You need Project-based Matrix Authorization Strategy in Global Configuration, and on the Job Configuration, use Enable Project-based Security.
 -> If you have administrator status go to "Jenkins configuration" (picture 1) and then to "Manage and assign roles" (picture 2).
    Here you will see "Manage roles" and "Assign roles".